Norwegian Bombshell Hilde Osland Flaunts Incredible Body In Insanely Tight Shorts

 Hilde Osland lit up Instagram with a post Wednesday morning that showcases her incredible figure.

-The post consisted of a series of photos in which the blond beauty wore a pair of bright blue booty shorts so tight they appeared to be painted on her body.
+The post consisted of a series of photos in which the blonde beauty wore a pair of bright blue booty shorts so tight that they appeared to be painted on her body.
 The shorts cut off right below the model’s cheeks, emphasizing her firm, round bottom.
-Osland paired the shorts with an equally tight white crop top that accentuated her voluptuous chest.
-The model wore her hair long, blond hair back in a loose ponytail with wisps of hair falling around her face.
+Hilde paired the shorts with an equally tight white crop top that accentuated her voluptuous chest.
+The model wore her long hair pulled back in a loose ponytail, with wisps of hair falling around her face.
 Osland’s makeup was perfectly applied, and she accessorized the look with a dainty gold necklace and hoop earrings.

-Osland struck several different poses in the snaps, with each one showing off different aspects of her figure.
+Hilde struck several poses in the snaps, with each one showing off different aspects of her figure.
 Angles from the side highlighted the model’s enviable curves.
 Angles from the back drew even more attention to the beauty’s perky derrière.
 In some of the shots, Osland stood facing the camera, flaunting her flat abs and toned legs.

-In the post’s caption, the Instagram sensation said her favorite time of day was the golden hour and asked her fans what time it was in their time zone.
+In the post’s caption, the Instagram sensation said her favorite time of day was the golden hour, and she asked her fans what time it was in their time zone.
 The question generated a slew of interesting responses, with some fans also telling the beauty their favorite time of day.

 “My favorite time of day is when I open Instagram and there’s new pics of you…” one fan cleverly responded.